pypeit/PypeIt/doc/flexure.rst

 a single, pixel shift.
 This is then imposed on the wavelength solution with simple linear interpolation.

-The general approach is to compare the sky model from the observation with an archived sky model.
-Generally, by default, the Paranal sky spectrum is used, as derived from the SDSS codes.
+The standard approach is to compare the sky model from the observation with an archived sky model.
+Generally, by default, the Paranal sky spectrum is used.
 The default is different for Kast blue and LRIS blue where sky_kastb_600.fits and sky_LRISb_600.fits are respectively used (see `Alternate sky models`_ for all sky models).

+Narrow sky emission liens dominate the analysis, but other features can affect the cross-correlation.

 Algorithm